renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 ### Using Spreadsheets for Data Entry and Cleaning

+We do not advise you use spreadsheet programs to perform data analysis since they are not as robust for that matter.
+Excel and Google Sheets are mostly two-dimensional, and it limits your ability to incorporate multiple variables at the same time.
+They are a poor choice for statistical analysis beyond textbook examples, the simplest descriptive statistics, or for more than a very few columns.
+Also, they do not preserve the data manipulations analysis workflows which are important for reproducibility.

-However, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
+Still, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
 We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.

 In this lesson we're going to talk about: